rasheed-amir/Android-APK-Setup-on-Windows-for-dummies-usuing-Google-Play-Games-Developer-Emulator-and-ADB/README.md

 - Install the emulator
 - Launch it once
 - Close it fully
+Notes about the emulator:

-Inside the emulator, keyboard shortcuts are the main navigation method:
+#Inside the emulator, keyboard shortcuts are the main navigation method:
 - `Ctrl+B` goes back
 - `Ctrl+H` goes to the home screen

-From the trey, you can control the aspect ratio and the orientation of the emulator sscreen.
+#From the trey,right click the icon then developer options,there you can control the aspect ratio and the orientation of the emulator sscreen.

 ![Launch emulator](assets/screenshots/screenshot3.png)